Jimmy Jacobs: Return to the independent circuit (2017–present)

 On September 1, 2018, Jacobs participated in the Over Budget Battle Royal at All In.

-On September 23, 2021, Jacobs made his debut for GCW's Emo Fight event by singing "The Ballad of Lacey" before being interrupted by Atticus Cogar, leading to the two having a match in the main event where Jimmy won.
+On September 23, 2021, Jacobs made his debut for GCW's Emo Fight event by singing "The Ballad of Lacey", before being interrupted by Atticus Cogar, leading to the two having a match in the main event where Jacobs won.
 Afterwards, Lacey appeared and reunited with Jacobs.

 Impact Wrestling (2017–2023)

 On November 5, 2017, Jacobs made his Impact Wrestling debut at Bound for Glory.
 Then, he joined the promotion as an on-air character and backstage producer.
 He became the manager of Kongo Kong.
 Later, he would settle in to a role as a member of the creative team.

 All Elite Wrestling (2023–2024)

 Jacobs left Impact Wrestling in June 2023 and joined All Elite Wrestling (AEW) as a member of the creative team and producer.
 In October 2024, it was reported that Jacobs had left AEW.